TrivadisPF/soccer-demo/README.md

 ![Alt Image Text](./images/use-case-overview.png "Use Case Overview")

+The demo is based on some input from [this project](https://github.com/pascalhubacher/SemesterarbeitCASBGD).

 ## Prerequistes

 The platform where the demos can be run on, has been generated using the [`platys`](http://github.com/trivadispf/platys)  toolset using the [`platys-modern-data-platform`](http://github.com/trivadispf/platys-modern-data-platform) stack.